Southern euro zone yields fall after Greece passes second set of reforms

-LONDON, July 23 (Reuters) - Italian, Spanish and Portuguese bond yields dipped on Thursday after the Greek parliament approved a second package of reforms required to start talks on a financial rescue.
+LONDON, July 23 (Reuters) - Italian, Spanish and Portuguese bond yields fell on Thursday after the Greek parliament approved a second package of reforms required to start talks on a financial rescue.

-The reaction was muted, however, as worries over the government’s ability to implement those reforms remain high.

 Prime Minister Alexis Tsipras contained a rebellion in his left-wing Syriza party.
 Significantly, only 36 deputies voted against the package, fewer than the 39 who defied him last week.